Blitzkrieg: Air superiority

 The influence of air forces over forces on the ground changed significantly over the course of the Second World War.
 Early German successes were conducted when Allied aircraft could not make a significant impact on the battlefield.
-In May 1940, there was near parity in numbers of aircraft between the Luftwaffe and the Allies, but the Luftwaffe had been developed to support Germany's ground forces, had liaison officers with the mobile formations, and operated a higher number of sorties per aircraft.
-In addition, German air parity or superiority allowed the unencumbered movement of ground forces, their unhindered assembly into concentrated attack formations, aerial reconnaissance, aerial resupply of fast moving formations and close air support at the point of attack.
+In May 1940, there was near parity in numbers of aircraft between the Luftwaffe and the Allies, but the Luftwaffe had been developed to support Germany's ground forces, had liaison officers with the mobile formations and operated a higher number of sorties per aircraft.
+In addition, the Germans' air parity or superiority allowed the unencumbered movement of ground forces, their unhindered assembly into concentrated attack formations, aerial reconnaissance, aerial resupply of fast moving formations and close air support at the point of attack.
 The Allied air forces had no close air support aircraft, training or doctrine.
-The Allies flew 434 French and 160 British sorties a day but methods of attacking ground targets had yet to be developed; therefore Allied aircraft caused negligible damage.
-Against these 600 sorties the Luftwaffe on average flew 1,500 sorties a day.
+The Allies flew 434 French and 160 British sorties a day but methods of attacking ground targets had yet to be developed and so Allied aircraft caused negligible damage.
+Against the Allies' 600 sorties, the Luftwaffe on average flew 1,500 sorties a day.

 On 13 May, Fliegerkorps VIII flew 1,000 sorties in support of the crossing of the Meuse.
-The following day the Allies made repeated attempts to destroy the German pontoon bridges, but German fighter aircraft, ground fire and Luftwaffe flak batteries with the panzer forces destroyed 56 percent of the attacking Allied aircraft while the bridges remained intact.
+The following day the Allies made repeated attempts to destroy the German pontoon bridges, but German fighter aircraft, ground fire and Luftwaffe flak batteries with the panzer forces destroyed 56 percent of the attacking Allied aircraft, and the bridges remained intact.

 Allied air superiority became a significant hindrance to German operations during the later years of the war.
-By June 1944 the Western Allies had complete control of the air over the battlefield and their fighter-bomber aircraft were very effective at attacking ground forces.
-On D-Day the Allies flew 14,500 sorties over the battlefield area alone, not including sorties flown over north-western Europe.
-Against this on 6 June the Luftwaffe flew some 300 sorties.
-Though German fighter presence over Normandy increased over the next days and weeks, it never approached the numbers the Allies commanded.
+By June 1944, the Western Allies had the complete control of the air over the battlefield, and their fighter-bomber aircraft were very effective at attacking ground forces.
+On D-Day, the Allies flew 14,500 sorties over the battlefield area alone, not including sorties flown over Northwestern Europe.
+Against them the Luftwaffe flew some 300 sorties on 6 June.
+Though German fighter presence over Normandy increased over the next days and weeks, it never approached the numbers that the Allies commanded.
 Fighter-bomber attacks on German formations made movement during daylight almost impossible.

-Subsequently, shortages soon developed in food, fuel and ammunition, severely hampering the German defenders.
+Subsequently, shortages soon developed in food, fuel and ammunition and severely hampered the German defenders.
 German vehicle crews and even flak units experienced great difficulty moving during daylight.
-Indeed, the final German offensive operation in the west, Operation Wacht am Rhein, was planned to take place during poor weather to minimize interference by Allied aircraft.
-Under these conditions it was difficult for German commanders to employ the "armored idea", if at all.
+Indeed, the final German offensive operation in the west, Operation Wacht am Rhein, was planned to take place during poor weather to minimise interference by Allied aircraft.
+Under those conditions, it was difficult for German commanders to employ the "armored idea", if at all.